ekmett/cadenza/test/README.md

 code.
 The older test called `Language.parse` directly and bypassed this cache;
 the replacement checks the public path that hosts actually use.
 This fourth mutation was also built only in an isolated temporary copy.

+A fifth isolated mutation swapped the branches stored in a neutral conditional, leaving concrete conditionals unchanged.
+The generated neutral-history test compiled and rejected it when replaying a retained partial: seed `1325428639`, captured value `0`, input `0`, and choice `true` expected `false` but received `true`.
+This checks the independent residual oracle rather than backend agreement.